 so that~\eqref{eqn:siltsWeighted} gives

-\Cref{mythm:infinite_filter_iters_imply_feasibility} also ensures that, for large ${\ell}$, the Criticality Routine can affect the criticality and the radius.
-Additionally, from the boundedness of $\Deltakl$ as per~\eqref{eqn:outthrowGonadectomy} and from~\Cref{ass:normal_step_exists_bounded}, it also follows that, for large ${\ell}$, the Criticality Routine will \emph{not} exit because no compatible normal step exists anymore.
+\cref{mythm:infinite_filter_iters_imply_feasibility} enables the Criticality Routine.
+Additionally, from the boundedness of $\Deltakl$ as per~\eqref{eqn:outthrowGonadectomy} and from~\cref{ass:normal_step_exists_bounded}, it also follows that, for large ${\ell}$, the Criticality Routine will not exit because no compatible normal step exists anymore.
 This ensures that

 for large ${\ell}$.
-We can use this fact in \Cref{ass:sufficient_decrease} and obtain
+We can use this fact in \cref{ass:sufficient_decrease} and obtain